tidjee-dev/BeCode-Personal_Notes/global/bash.md

 ### Copy directory

-Use `cp -r` to copy a directory.
+Use `cp -R` to copy a directory.

 `cp` acts like a copy/paste.

 > [!tip]
-> `cp -r -v` will print the name of each copied directory.
+> `cp -R -v` will print the name of each copied directory.

 ```bash
 cp -R <directory_source> <directory_destination>